Introduction to GitHub xmrig

 1. CPU Mining

-It is a process of harnessing the power of the central processing unit to mine crypto currency from the blockchain ledger.
-It refers to how a hash is defined, assigned to a block, and integrated into the cryptocurrency world to extract currency at the fastest rate.
-Satoshi Nakamoto invented it in a normal low-end CPU, and he successfully mined one million bitcoins.
+It is a process of harnessing the power of the central processing unit to mine cryptocurrency from the blockchain ledger.
+It refers to how a hash is defined, assigned to a block, and integrated into the cryptocurrency world to extract currency faster.
+Satoshi Nakamoto invented it in a normal low-end CPU and successfully mined one million bitcoins.

-CPUs could do the mining activity during the initial bitcoin days, but as the blockchain technology grew and reward became rarer, the CPU struggled to meet the demand.
+CPUs could do the mining activity during the initial Bitcoin days, but the CPU struggled to meet the demand as the blockchain technology grew and rewards became rarer.
 It gave way to GPU for crypto mining.
 Still, the CPU managed to generate bitcoins in select cases, and Monero is one such case.
 But the Yield of the Bitcoin generation could not match that of GPU in any way.
 People may think that the CPU mines cryptocurrency from the computer directly.
-It is not so, and they produce hash using different algorithms using the power of CPU in a short period of time.
+It is not so, and they produce hash using different algorithms using the CPU’s power in a short time.

 2. GPU Mining

-Apart from image and video rendering, GPUs can handle tasks in AI Learning, Simulation, Crypto Mining, and many other scientific computations.
-While CPU and GPU can handle cryptocurrency mining activity through a relay of transactions, GPU alone, with its unique massive calculation ability, would be capable of generating digital currency at a much faster rate.
+Besides image and video rendering, GPUs can handle tasks in AI Learning, Simulation, Crypto Mining, and many other scientific computations.
+While CPU and GPU can handle cryptocurrency mining activity through a relay of transactions, GPU alone, with its unique massive calculation ability, could generate digital currency much faster.
 It is used effectively in Ethereum, Ravencoin, and Beam Bitcoin environments.

 a.
 Best CPU in Mining: